 Turn the heat down to low-medium and add the onion, carrots, and celery to the Dutch oven, which should have plenty of bacon and chicken fat at this time.
 Cook the vegetables for about 5 minutes, until soft.
 Then add the garlic and cook for a minute.

 Turn the heat to low.
 Add the white wine and deglaze the Dutch oven.
 Use a wooden spatula and scrape any brown bits off the bottom of the Dutch oven.
-Now add the tomato purée, salt, pepper, and Herbes de Provence, and stir to blend.
+Add the beans and broth, and then stir to blend.
+Now add the salt, pepper, Herbes de Provence, and bay leaves, and then stir to blend.
 Allow to cook for 3 approximately minutes.
-Add them beans, broth, and bay leaves.
 If you want the stew thicker, add one cup of broth.
 If you wanted it looser, add 2 cups.
-Stir to combine.
-Lastly stir in the tomato paste to thicken the stew.
+Lastly, stir in the tomato paste to thicken the stew.
+Stir until the the paste is completely incorporated into the stew.

 Add the sausage and bacon back into the stew.
 Stir to incorporate.
 Finally, place the chicken thighs into the Dutch oven along with any collected juices.
 Place the lid on the Dutch oven and put it on the oven.
 Allow it to cook in the oven at 350 degrees Fahrenheit for 35 minutes.
 After 35 minutes, remove it from the oven, carefully remove the bay leaves from the stew, and you are ready to serve.